thexant/BotReadme/index.md

 ## ⚠️ Quick Setup Summary (Admins, Read This First)

 Before anything else:
-1. **DO NOT** set `/setminigamechannel` to your LFG or chat channels.
+1. **DO NOT** set your minigame channel to your LFG or chat channels.
 It should be an isolated, low-traffic channel.
 2. **DO NOT** assign general roles like `@everyone` or `@here` as LFG roles.
    - Use a specific role like `@LFG`, `@ReadyUp`, or `@HD Players`
    - If unsure, create a new one just for LFG pings.